KyileWoods/Get-Rotated-Project/README.md

 Make sure to use the github version of any files which are in conflict.
 This will mean deleting "Empty_min_ek_tm4C1294XL_ti".

-I actually haven't gone through those steps I jsut described, but it seems reasonable.
+I actually haven't gone through those steps I just described, but it seems reasonable.
 If it isn't working, just give me a message on Discord.
+Phoenix is better than me at this stuff too, so I hope you aren't Phoenix AND having trouble, because then we are really stuck.

 ### Your project will not be compiling and running yet; that is OK.